EleanorCM/AWS-Cloud-Practitioner/README.md

 # Reading the AWS Cloud Practitioner notes
 There are my notes in preparation for the AWS Cloud Practitioner exam.
-I created them in the **Obsidian** notetaking app.
+The markdown notes are best viewed in the **Obsidian** notetaking app so that diagrams display properly.

 Feel free to clone the repo to view and edit the markdown in Obsidian or your favourite editor :)